INTRODUCTION

 Those 16 lines are like the 16 numbers on your celestial lottery ticket.
 But what makes it a winning ticket?

 If Celestics catches your interest, you will certainly wonder what a code-line in your manifold might look like.
 You will find instructions on the 16-base source code and how to read it on free-access pages on this platform, with advanced material available to members.
-The richness, novelty, and sheer amplitude of this method demand careful dosing of the instructional material.
+The richness, novelty, and sheer amplitude of this method demands careful dosing of the instructional material.
 The limits of this portal page only allow for a brief glimpse of the source code.
 You may be disappointed that I don’t translate a code-line here to illustrate the method by example, but hold on.
 (PS: I do elsewhere on this platform.)
 What you learn next may surprize you.

-The Pleasure of the treasure hunt
+The Pleasure of the Treasure Hunt

 There is nothing arcane, obscure, or complicated about a code-line in the manifold of StarBase.
 Technically, each line consists of a simple two-factor formula: manifold entry > locale in constellation.
 For example, one code-line in the manifold of Don Mclean is Venus > Lion.
 For Marilyn Monroe, Saturn > Scales.
 For J. K. Rowling, lunar perigee > Crab.
 For Bruce Lee, Sun > Scorpion.
 For JLL, Mercury > Snaketamer.